brucedkyle/architectures/docs/supplychain/returns.md

 *Minimizing returns losses* by:

 - Sell the right item.
 One major step that eliminates a possible return is to make sure you sell the right item to the right customer.
 - Save the sale.
 The ‘save the sale’ method is key for businesses who are looking to compensate for returns through a loyalty incentive.
 - Smart returns.
 Smart returns will require a connected network of inventory visibility, as well as predicted demand.
 - Predict returns.
 Data plays a vital role when it comes to predicting returns.
 Specifically, data that tracks the reason for a return: whether it's done directly (item was damaged, didn’t fit, wasn’t as pictured, etc.) or learned through predictive analytics.
 - Buy online, pick up (or return) in-store.
 Retailers can give shoppers greater flexibility by allowing them to purchase online and then pick up in-store.
 While they’re there to pick up, they can test or try products they’ve ordered and make an exchange via curbside processing if needed.
 - Virtual or personal shopping.
 Whether it’s a virtual showcase of new items for your most loyal customers, or enabling sales associates to set aside items for shoppers based on their past purchase history, these tech-enabled shopping solutions should help lower the risk of returns.
 - Process returns quickly and efficiently, reducing the amount of time and employee hours spent.

 *Identify fraudulent returns*:

 - Returning stolen merchandise
 - Receipt fraud
 - Employee fraud
 - Price switching
 - Price arbitrage
 - Switch fraud
 - Bricking
 - Cross-retail return
 - Open-box fraud
 - Wardrobing

 **Drivers**

 - Increase customer loyalty with appropriate returns policies
 - Minimizing returns losses
 - The return process is an opportunity to upsell
-- Identify fraulent returns
+- Identify fraudulent returns
+- Provide sustainable transport of returned items

 ### Responses